 She referred to my sister: Just remember that even though you’re losing a lot, you’re going toward something. read more

 I grew up overseas.
 In fact, I attended 15 different schools by the time I graduated high school.
-So you could say I’ve experienced my share of goodbyes.
+So you could say I’ve experienced my share of saying goodbye.
 (Usually I was the one leaving.)

 Now that I have a family of my own and have lived in the same city and the same house, for an amazing thirteen-year stretch, I’m now experiencing more goodbyes where I am the one staying behind.
 Recently I visited a friend during her final week as they loaded up their tilting piles of cardboard boxes and their kids to take a new job four states away.
 Before I arrived, I sat in the parking lot of a shopping plaza, scrawling her going away card.
 It felt like my pen also flowed with my own memories of bittersweet goodbyes.
 And I thought, What makes for the best goodbyes?